 CarMax is an absolute powerhouse when it comes to pre-owned vehicle retailing.
 It sells more than double the used inventory than their nearest competitor and they make significantly more money doing so.
 The primary reason for this is simple—most people are overpaying.

-A recent report by Automotive News shows just how much farther ahead of the field CarMax is compared to other major pre-owned retailers.
+A report by Automotive News shows just how much farther ahead of the field CarMax is compared to other major pre-owned retailers.
 In this first quarter of 2018, CarMax sold over 170,000 vehicles.
 In the number two spot, Penske Automotive sold over 73,000 cars.
 When it comes to gross profit per unit, on average, CarMax raked in $2,147 per vehicle.
 Lithia Motors wasn’t far behind at $2,038 while other dealer groups such as Asbury, Penske, AutoNation and Sonic had a profit range between $1,565 and $1,090.
 Startup Carvana only managed to average $902 per unit.

 Now, what makes CarMax such a draw for used car buyers is excellent marketing that espouses a low-stress, hassle-free car buying experience.
 It also helps that it has tons of locations in major metro areas and customers have the ability to transfer most vehicles from one location to the next for a fee.
 This gives buyers access to a nationwide network of inventory.
 Of course, the crux of the CarMax strategy is the “no-haggle” pricing.
 The price you see is what you pay.